 Office Parks, Service Centers, Employment & Shopping Centers: Edge cities as described above are often beyond the peripheral edge of a city.
 Office parks are a concentration of offices outside the city limits.
 A good example of this is a software park.
 To encourage the software industry, a software park is a type of edge city where there is a concentration of software technology offices outside the city.
 Service centers, employment centers, and shopping centers are other types of high-density urban zones nearby outside the periphery of the galactic city model.

 The best example of Galactic model is the city of Detroit in the United States of America.
 An aerial view of the city actually showcases how there is a central business district with high rise building and the urban sprawl that surrounds the central area of the city.
 Detroit is a city in the United States of America in the state of Michigan.
-This city is very well planned with radial roads, city center, historic architecture, modern residential districts and was known for the expansion of the auto industry in the city.
+This city is very well planned with radial roads, city center, historic architecture, modern residential districts.
+It was known for the expansion of the auto industry in the city.

 Galactic city model is a much-planned city model in urban development.
-Cities that follow this type of model need to have a very structured planning system and space to expand the peripheries of the city as the expansion of the urban sprawl takes place on all direction from the center of the city.
+Cities that follow this type of model need to have a very structured planning system and space to expand the peripheries of the city.
+This is because the expansion of the urban sprawl takes place on all direction from the center of the city.
 The Galactic model adopts the concept of decentralization of cities.
 This means that all commercial and economic activity and all the power centers of the city do not only lie in the center of the city.
 There is a decentralization of power in such cities as power centers are spread out in various districts within the city.

 Conclusion: These types of cities are very well planned to minimize commute times and keep residential areas separate from industrial areas.
 These cities have a set pattern of growth and as they are cities that are well planned, planning changes and adapting to new challenges is easy.
-This means that as well planned decentralized cities, cities that adopt the galactic model of urban development can adopt environmentally friendly change can expand in a structural way and can keep improving the city infrastructure as new technologies evolve.
+This means that as well planned decentralized cities, cities that adopt the galactic model of urban development can adopt environmentally friendly change.
+They can expand in a structural way and can keep improving the city infrastructure as new technologies evolve.
 Without proper urban planning in cities, they will not be sustainable in the future.
 Galactic model cities are futuristic post-industrial cities with proper planning and development.